Fukaya categories of blowups: Abouzaid's split-generation criterion

 For any $\rho \in [-\infty,\infty]$ the fiber $f^{-1}(\rho)$ is the moduli space of annuli with a fixed ratio of inner and outer radii, and is denoted by

+Treed annuli can degenerate to broken configurations whose components can be treed disks (with no interior {gradient} leaves), open-closed domains, and closed-open domains.

-\begin{remark} The moduli space of treed annuli admits an orientation induced from choices of orientations on nodal annuli induced from the positions of the interior and boundary markings: We identify each element of $\M_{d(\white),d(\black),\rho}^\ann$ with a single surface component (necessarily $0<\rho<1$) with a fixed annulus $A$; recording the attaching points of the leaves gives a map
+\begin{remark} The moduli space of treed annuli admits an orientation induced from choices of orientations on nodal annuli induced from the positions of the interior and boundary markings.
+We can identify each annuli of any width $\rho \in (0, 1)$ with a fixed annulus $A$; by recording the markings, one obtains a map